Shadae96/READMeGenerator/Develop/GENERATED-README.md

-# title ReadMe Generator File
+# title Note Take App

   ## Descritpion
-  This app accepts user input and generates a profession ReadMe file using javascript and Node.js
+  This is an application called Note Taker App  that is used to write and save notes.
+This application  uses an Express.js back end and  save and retrieve note data from a JSON file.
   ## Table of Contents
   * [ Description](#description)
   * [ Installation](#installation)